rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 * Upload your feed in Google Shopping with a few clicks from your plugin dashboard.
 * Unlimited feed creation for Pro-Users
 * Supports WPML
-* XML and TXT formats
+* XML, CSV and TXT formats
 * Supports Yith brand attributes
 * Feeds are also accessible via HTTP or HTTPS.
 So that supported merchant can easily and automatically fetch product feed using given Feed URL
 * Static attribute, Prefix, and Suffix.
 You can add Marketing or Promo Text with Product Title, Description And it's also possible to add Price symbol, currency code with the price.